nguyenphiikhanh/CD_express_app/README.md

-Full src in branch dev/khanhnp.
+Full src in branch develop.